opensearch-project/documentation-website/docs/opensearch-dashboards/reporting.md

 ### Chromium fails to launch with OpenSearch Dashboards

-While creating a report for dashboards or visualizations, you might see a `Download error`:
+While creating a report for dashboards or visualizations, you might see a the following error:

 ![OpenSearch Dashboards reporting pop-up error message](../../images/reporting-error.png)

-This problem occurs due to two reasons:
+This problem can occur for two reasons:

-1. You don't have the correct version of `headless-chrome` to match the operating system on which OpenSearch Dashboards is running.
-Download the correct version of `headless-chrome` from [here](https://github.com/opensearch-project/opensearch-dashboards-reports/releases/tag/chromium-1.12.0.0).
+- You don't have the correct version of `headless-chrome` to match the operating system on which OpenSearch Dashboards is running.
+Download the correct version [here](https://github.com/opensearch-project/dashboards-reports/releases/tag/chromium-1.12.0.0).

-2. You're missing additional dependencies.
-Install the required dependencies for your operating system from the [additional libraries](https://github.com/opensearch-project/opensearch-dashboards-reports/blob/dev/opensearch-dashboards-reports/rendering-engine/headless-chrome/README.md#additional-libaries) section.
+- You're missing additional dependencies.
+Install the required dependencies for your operating system from the [additional libraries](https://github.com/opensearch-project/dashboards-reports/blob/main/dashboards-reports/rendering-engine/headless-chrome/README.md#additional-libaries) section.